Supermagnum/openrepeater/README.md

 5. **If valid, executes command** via SVXLink control interface
 6. **Logs operation** with operator callsign and timestamp

 Voice transmissions remain completely open - normal amateur radio conversations pass through unchanged and unencrypted, fully compliant with radio regulations.
-Only the control commands are authenticated.
+Control commands are authenticated (signed) but NOT encrypted - they remain readable by anyone monitoring the frequency.
+The digital signature only proves the command came from an authorized operator, it does not hide the command content.

 ### Key Benefits